Boost your savings with a

 Can I transfer a Help to Buy ISA or other savings into a Lifetime ISA?

 Yes, if you have other savings or ISAs that are not performing as well as you would like, you could consider moving that money into your LISA.
-If you’ve already started saving for your first home in a Help To Buy ISA, you can transfer that into a LISA during the 2019/2020 tax year, and receive the 25% government bonus on those funds too.
-Any transfer from a Help To Buy ISA will however count towards your annual £4,000 limit.
-Before you do this, it’s important that you ask your existing providers if there will be any penalties or loss of interest from your existing savings or ISAs so that you can make an informed decision.
+If you’ve already started saving for your first home in a Help To Buy ISA, you can transfer that into a LISA, and receive the 25% government bonus on those funds too.
+Any transfer from another ISA must not exceed £4,000 and will count towards your annual £4,000 LISA limit.
+Before you do this, it’s important that you ask your existing provider/s if there will be any penalties or loss of interest from your existing savings or ISAs so that you can make an informed decision.

 Can I open a joint Lifetime ISA with my partner?